 Mt.
 Rokkō Tenran Observatory (六甲山天覧台)

-Immediately from Rokkō Sanjō Station (六甲山上駅), there is this observatory that gives you a panorama view of Kobe, Osaka Bay (大阪湾), and then Osaka Plain (大阪平野) including Kansai International Airport (関西国際空港).
+Immediately from Rokkō Sanjō Station (六甲山上駅), there is this observatory that gives you a panoramic view of Kobe, Osaka Bay (大阪湾), and then Osaka Plain (大阪平野), including Kansai International Airport (関西国際空港).
 You can even see Awaji Island (淡路島) on a clear day!

 But don’t be worried.
 You aren’t expected to really pay 10 million dollars to access the observatory.
-It was just a catchphrase invented based on how much it used to cost Kobe to light up all its lights for a month back in 1975 (at night, of course).
-So for you to see the spectacular night view from the observatory, people who lived down there had to spend that much money collectively.
-A fantastic sea of lights view!
+It was just a catchphrase invented based on how much it used to cost Kobe to keep all its lights on for a month back in 1975 (at night, of course).
+So, for you to see the fantastic sea of lights view from the observatory, people living down there had to spend that much money collectively.

 If you are lucky, you will also see the sea of lights (=゚ω゚)ノ.